8 x 10 Tasveer: Critical reception

 The film was panned by critics.
 Taran Adarsh of Bollywood Hungama gave the film 1.5 out of 5, saying, "The film goes wrong, in fact horribly wrong, in the penultimate 20-25 minutes, which is the lifeline of any suspense-thriller.
 Nagesh Kukunoor has missed the bus this time!"
 Most of the critics criticized the second half of the movie.
 Rajeev Masand of CNN IBN also criticized the movie and rated it a 1/5.
 Nikhat Kazmi for The Times of India rated it an average 2/5, saying, "There's nothing really to cheer you up in the desultory proceedings, unless you want to watch chubby-cheeked Ayesha and lissome Akshay go mountain biking when he's not squirming in the time machine."
 Sashi Baliga from Hindustan Times also gave the movie a 2/5.

 Music

 The music was composed by Salim–Sulaiman, with lyrics by Neeraj Sridhar, Sameer and Irfan Siddiqui.
 The American rap artist Bohemia wrote, produced and sang the title song for Akshay Kumar.

 The music's reception was average.
 Joginder Tuteja of Bollywood Hungama gave the music 2 out of 5 stars and said, "8x10 Tasveer has an average soundtrack with "Nazaara Hai" being the pick of the lot.
 The two romantic numbers do not go an extra distance though the solo rap song "I Got The Picture" does make for an interesting hear."

-Atta Khan of Planet Bollywood rated the music 4/10, saying, "The music of 8x10 Tasveer is a huge let down and I'm surprised it got the backing of Nagesh based on the high standards he set for previous soundtracks.
-It just sounds rushed, lacks synergy and is utterly forgettable."